-I have written many short stories and fragments based on our family’s life on the Hawkesbury River.
-Some have gone into the novel Backeddy, although that is truly a fictional volume and should be read that way.
+Over many years I have written short stories and fragments based on our family’s life on the Hawkesbury River.
+Some parts of the story have gone into the novel Backeddy, although that is a fictional volume and should be read that way.

-The short stories below are fiction based on story and memory.
-There is no really suitable word for this genre of writing but a lot of writers have been exploring it lately.
-It seems like a way to tell a story that feels true to the author, even if there is nothing but memory and imagination to support it.
-I think my book Fluvial will include some para-fiction of this kind – half-remembered tales which may or not have factual or objective reality.
+As a sample, I publish here two short stories which will appear in the book.
+They are fictional stories based on memory and oral history.
+There is no suitable word for this genre of writing but a lot of writers have been exploring it lately.
+It is a way to tell a story that feels true to the author, even if there is nothing but memory and imagination to support it.
+I think of it as para-fiction – half-remembered stories, often from childhood, which may or not have had actual objective reality.

 THE OTHER SIDE